-In 1927, Werner Heisenberg proposed a principle when it came to measuring the properties of quantum-sized objects (e.g., atomic and sub-atomic particles).
+In 1927, Werner Heisenberg proposed a principle that applies to measuring the properties of quantum-sized objects (e.g., atomic and sub-atomic particles).
 His uncertainty principle states that you cannot measure all of the quantum properties of a particle with the same accuracy at the same time.
 If your experiment sets out to measure one quantum property with high precision, then you will lose accuracy in the measurement of its other properties.

-This uncertainty doesn't come about due to any deficiency of the equipment used to make the measurements, it comes from the concept of wave-particle duality in quantum physics.
+This uncertainty doesn't come about due to any deficiency in the equipment used to make the measurements.
+It comes from the concept of wave-particle duality (see the De Broglie wavelength calculator) in quantum physics.
 For example, we all think of an electron as a particle.
-However, if fire a load of electrons at two slits in a metal plate, you will get an interference pattern on the other side, as if the electrons were acting like waves.
+However, if you fire a load of electrons at two slits in a metal plate, you will get an interference pattern on the other side, as if the electrons were acting like waves.
 Therefore an electron behaves like a particle and a wave.

 You can think of position as a particle-type property and momentum as a wave-type property (as waves are always traveling somewhere).
-If someone asked you, "what is the position of a wave?", you would have a hard time answering - its position is spread out over a range of values.
+If someone asked you, "what is the position of a wave?" you would have difficulty answering – its position is spread out over a range of values.
 The situation is similar to measuring momentum.
-The more accurately you measure the speed of the particle, the less sure you can be about its position.
+The more accurately you measure the particle's speed, the less sure you can be about its position.

 The Heisenberg uncertainty principle can also be applied to other pairs of complementary quantum properties, such as energy and time and angular position and angular momentum.